Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 Now, we would like the router itself to have a consistent IP address.
 We set this in the second line above as `192.168.0.1`, though any value in `192.168.x.x` would work equally well.
-However, just providing the static IP on it's own is not enough.
+However, just providing the static IP on its own is not enough.
 This is because NixOS will verify that `wlan0` does not have an IP address during the `nixos-rebuild` process.
 Since we are giving `wlan0` an IP address, we need to turn off the IP address checking.
 If we do not